 - Graduate work with a minimum grade-point average of 3.0 or better even if the undergraduate grade-point average meets the above criteria.

 - Please note: Official transcripts become University property and are destroyed after one (1) calendar year.
 This excludes international transcripts, which have the following cover sheet sent with them.
 (This cover sheet can ONLY be used for international transcripts.)

 If you are not a native speaker of English, you may be required to submit evidence of your proficiency in the English language.
 TOEFL and IELTS scores are only valid for two years (from original test date to submission of UConn application).
 You may use the results from one of the following standardized tests to satisfy this requirement:

 1.)
-Receiving a score of 79 (Internet-based test - iBT) or 550 (Paper-based test - PBT) or higher on the TOEFL test.
+Receiving minimum scores of 79 (Internet-based test - iBT), 550 ( Old Paper-based test - PBT) or 22/30 on each of the Listening, Reading, and Writing sections (“New” Paper-based test- PBT) or higher on the TOEFL test.

 2.)
-Receiving a score of 6.5 on the IELTS test.
+Receiving a minimum score of 6.5 or higher on the IELTS test.

 3.)
-Receiving a score of 53 or higher on the PTE test, or
+Receiving a minimum score of 53 or higher on the PTE test, or

 4.)
 Qualifying for a Score Waiver (please click on link to review policy).